 - Taking some of the popular mock tests to improve your overall performance

 - Don’t browse too many PMP Exam Prep websites.
-While being part of a few authentic blogs help you to stay focused and motivated, many have inaccurate information which may be upsetting.
-Especially just before the exam, don’t try any new stuff.
+While being part of a few authentic blogs will help you to stay focused and motivated, many have inaccurate information which may be upsetting.
+Especially just before the exam, do not try any new stuff.

 Therefore, PMP Exam Prep with the help of a quality PMP project management training is the key to unlock your career dreams.
-If you have a fool proof plan for PMP Exam Prep, you can sail through the exam.
-After understanding the PMBOK concepts, it is the practice that makes a PMP!
+If you have a foolproof plan for PMP Exam Prep, you can sail through the exam.
+After understanding the PMBOK concepts, it is the practice that will bring you the PMP success!
 Hence, Plan, Prepare, Pass!

 Sunanda Gundavajhala, B.Tech, M.B.A, PMP has over 25 years of project management.
 She is a consultant, trainer on project management for different sectors and is the recipient of “Recognition of Excellence” award from PMI, USA and Woman Volunteer award from Hyderabad, India Chapter of PMI.
 Sunanda has contributed to the “Practice Standard on Scheduling, PMI”.
 She has worked as the Liaison officer for PMIEF (Education Foundation) for the Hyderabad, India Chapter of PMI.